 A. The difference is primarily one of terminology.
 All community organizations have operating costs.
 In general, revenue from contributions helps in part to support them—whether or not a formal gift "fee" is identified.
-United Way, for example, typically charge fees of 15 percent or more.
+United Way, for example, typically charge fees of 15% or more.

-In the non-profit sector, best practice standards hold that operating costs in the range of 15-20 percent are considered to be excellent, assuring that approximately $.80 of every dollar contributed goes to providing direct services.
-By comparison, $.94 of each dollar you give to the LCC Foundation gets put to work by the College for the specific purpose you choose to support.
+In the non-profit sector, best practice standards hold that operating costs in the range of 15-20% are considered to be excellent, assuring that approximately $.80 of every dollar contributed goes to providing direct services.
+By comparison, $.93 (as of 7/1/2017) of each dollar you give to the LCC Foundation gets put to work by the College for the specific purpose you choose to support.

 Q. How often does the gift fee change?